Perry Owens: Arizona Territory

 By 1881, Owens at age 28 was working as a ranch foreman for James D. Houck and A. E. Hennings in Navajo Springs, Arizona, northeast of present-day Holbrook, Arizona.
-Myths have arisen about Owens' dealings with the Navajo in the area during this period.
+Myths have arisen about Owens's dealings with the Navajo in the area during this period.
 It was their traditional territory, and they resisted American encroachment.
 In one incident, when attacked by Navajo locals trying to steal horses under his watch, Owens allegedly killed at least two warriors, and earned the nickname "Iron Man".

 In September 1883, Owens was arrested by U.S. Indian Agent Denis Matthew Riordan, for the murder of a young Navajo boy near Houck's ranch.
 Owens shot and killed the youth, who, he said, was trying to rustle horses.
 Owens was tried and subsequently acquitted of the murder by an Apache County jury.

 Owens had red hair and dressed as a typical cowboy, as seen in his photo taken in New Mexico.
 He wore his hair long in his youth, often curling it up underneath his hat, was popular with the ladies, and was often teased because of his unusual name.
 Around this time, he homesteaded outside Navajo Springs, building a small dugout/cabin, well, and stables for his livestock near the stage station.
 He raised purebred horses.
 Owens is said to have named his place the "Z-Bar Ranch", but this brand was not officially registered with the Apache County Recorder's Office.

 Lawman, gunfighter

 Owens established a reputation as a gunfighter and was nominated by the People's Party for Sheriff of Apache County, Arizona.
 He had the support of the Apache County Stockgrowers Association, and the Mormons and Mexicans also supported him.

 Owens won the Sheriff's office in November 1886.
-(Apache County was split into two counties in 1895, with the western part becoming Navajo County).
 He was responsible for 21177 sqmi of territory – more than the combined area of New Hampshire and Vermont.
-Elected by a margin of 91 votes over Democratic candidate Tomas Perez, Owens was well-liked within his jurisdiction.
-A newspaper said, "Mr. Owens is a quiet, unassuming man, strictly honorable and upright in his dealings with all men and is immensely popular."
+He was elected by a margin of 91 votes over Democratic candidate Tomas Perez.
+A newspaper wrote, "Mr. Owens is a quiet, unassuming man, strictly honorable and upright in his dealings with all men and is immensely popular."

-Upon taking office in January 1887, Owens was entrusted with 14 bench warrants that had been left unserved by his predecessor, Jon "Don" Lorenzo Hubbell.
-Included among these were warrants for the Mormon gunman Lot Smith, former Tombstone badman Ike Clanton, and rustler "Andrew Arnold Cooper," an alias for Andy Blevins.
+Upon taking office in January 1887, Owens was entrusted with 14 bench warrants that had been left unserved by his predecessor Don Lorenzo Hubbell.
+Included among these were warrants for Mormon gunman Lot Smith, former Tombstone resident Ike Clanton, and rustler "Andrew Arnold Cooper," an alias for Andy Blevins.
 The Clanton Gang and Blevins Brothers both had notorious reputations in Arizona as rustlers and outlaws.
 Citizens of Apache County expected the new sheriff to take action against the two gangs.
-Sheriff Owens immediately cleaned up the filthy jail and accounted for public funds down to the postage stamps he used.
+Sheriff Owens immediately cleaned up the filthy jail and accounted for public funds down to the postage stamps that he used.